PCHES-FRAME Task 3.4

 Investigators: Lobell (lead)

-One of the most difficult challenges in modeling climate impacts using any methodology is projecting the adaptation of the impacted sectors to changing climate.
-There is a risk of double counting technological, management, and or institutional changes when examining climate change impact projections, and this risk can only be reduced if one understands at a more detailed level: (i) the drivers of sectoral activity and productivity levels in the IAMs and (ii) the drivers of adaptation benefits in process model studies of climate impacts in those sectors.
-This task will start by examining this issue using a combination of relevant observational data and the three I-IAV modeling frameworks described in Program Element I of PCHES-ADAPT to try to understand how the drivers of yield trends and adaptation in the agricultural sector.
-In assessing agricultural impacts as part of an integrated impacts assessment, a key question is how much adaptation can help to reduce impacts.
+One of the most difficult challenges in modeling climate impacts using any methodology is projecting the adaptation of the impacted sectors to evolving weather exremes.
+There is a risk of double counting technological, management, and or institutional changes when examining weather and climate impact projections, and this risk can only be reduced if one understands at a more detailed level: (i) the drivers of sectoral activity and productivity levels in the intergrated models and (ii) the drivers of adaptation benefits in process model studies of impacts in those sectors.
+This task will start by examining this issue using a combination of relevant observational data and the three integrated modeling frameworks described in Program Element I of PCHES-ADAPT to try to understand how the drivers of yield trends and adaptation in the agricultural sector.
+In assessing agricultural impacts as part of an integrated impacts modeling, a key question is how much adaptation can help to reduce impacts.

 back to PCHES-FRAME project description »